A First Look at the Security Issues in the Model Context Protocol Ecosystem: Registry-Level Issues in MCP Distribution

-The second is the inconsistency between the decentralized MCP registries and the actual server hosting platforms.
-Server owners may delete or migrate their servers over time, resulting in inconsistencies between the registry servers and the actual hosting platforms.
-For example, the server has migrated to a new address.
-Such discrepancies open the door for attackers to hijack these servers by reclaiming their abandoned addresses.
-In this case, users who visit the original server address are unknowingly redirected to a malicious server controlled by the attacker.
+Over time, server owners might delete or migrate their servers, introducing inconsistencies between the registry records and the server links.
+For example, a server might be migrated to a new address, while the registry still retains its outdated record.
+Such inconsistencies create opportunities for attackers to hijack these servers by reclaiming their abandoned addresses.